variantstudios/greeleydowntown.com/pages/more/greeley-downtown-alliance/index.md

 ### Next Meeting

-Please join us at 8am on Friday, October 15th, 2019 for our next monthly meeting.
-The meeting will be held at Lincoln Park Emporium located&nbsp; at 822 8th Street.
+There will be no meeting in December.
+Please join us at 8am on Friday, January 17, 2020 for our next monthly meeting.
+The meeting will be held at Lonesome Buck Brewing Co located&nbsp; at 819 9th Street.